ekwoka/external-memories/posts/Shopify-alpine-tailwind.md

 ---
-title: Building a Shopify Theme on Alpinejs and TailwindCSS
+title: Getting Started with Alpinejs and TailwindCSS
 description: A bright new future looks of powerful and responsive Shopify stores.
 It will just take some learning to get working.
 date: 2021-03-16
 tags: